KhalidTheCoder/actify-client/README.md

     cd actify-client
     npm install

-4.Create a .env file in the client folder and add your environment variables (example):
+4. Create a .env file in the client folder and add your environment variables (example):

      ```ini
     VITE_API_URL=http://localhost:5000

     VITE_apiKey=your_firebase_api_key